+I: Input

+O: Output

-I: InputO: OutputI/O: Input/output
+I/O: Input/output

 Power: Power supply

-Notes: Supply power to all power pins.
-However, on the SH7751 in hardware standby mode, supply power to RTC at the minimum.
+Notes: 1.
+Except in hardware standby mode, supply power to all power pins.
+In hardware standby mode, supply power to RTC as a minimum.

-Power must be supplied to VDD-PLL1/2 and VSS-PLL1/2 regardless of whether or not the on-chip PLL circuits are used.

-Power must be supplied to VDD-CPG and VSS-CPG regardless of whether or not the onchip crystal oscillation circuit is used.

-Power must be supplied to VDD-RTC and VSS-RTC regardless of whether or not the onchip RTC is used.

-For the handling of the PCI bus pins in PCI-disabled mode, see table D.4 in appendix D.

-I/O attribute is I/O when used as a port.
+- 2. Power must be supplied to VDD-PLL1/2 and VSS-PLL1/2 regardless of whether or not the on-chip PLL circuits are used. - 3.
+Power must be supplied to VDD-CPG and VSS-CPG regardless of whether or not the on-chip crystal resonator is used. - Power must be supplied to VDD-RTC and VSS-RTC regardless of whether or not the on-chip RTC is used. - For the handling of the PCI bus pins in PCI-disabled mode, see table D.4 in appendix D. - I/O attribute is I/O when used as a port.